ninposec/submon/README.md

 ### Submon

-Submon is a simple bash script tool to monitor domains for new subdomains, and receiving Discord/Slack notifications when new subdomains are discovered.
+A simple approach to monitor domains for new subdomains, and receiving Discord/Slack notifications when new subdomains are discovered.

 ### Requirements